Complete Guide to Variegated Monstera Deliciosa [Updated March 2023]

 Monstera deliciosa ‘Albo Borsigiana’

-Monstera deliciosa ‘Albo Borsigiana’, often just referred to as the variegated monstera ‘albo’ is one of the most popular and most common types of variegated monstera.
+Monstera deliciosa ‘Albo Borsigiana’, often just referred to as the variegated monstera ‘albo’ is one of the most popular and most popular types of variegated monstera.
 Its variegation can often display striking white patches and highly patterned areas, and generally grows much smaller than other types of monstera deliciosa.
 It’s not unusual to see leaves with a high percentage of white.
 There is a chance that an albo could revert back to green but there are things you can do if that starts to happen (which I’ll talk about below).

 Monstera deliciosa ‘Thai Constellation’